microsoft/dotnet/releases/net48/dotnet48-changes.md

 * Fixed an accessibility issue when replacing an item in a collection with another item that compares as equal.
 [774503, PresentationFramework.dll, Bug, Build:3761]
 * Added an AppContext switch Switch.System.Windows.Automation.Peers.ItemAutomationPeerKeepsItsItemAlive that opts-out of part of an earlier memory leak fix (172291) by changing ItemAutomationPeer's reference to its item from weak to strong.
 This re-introduces some of the leaks, but can fix problems in custom automation implementations that tactically assume a strong reference.
 For example, a custom automation peer (for an ItemsControl) that implements its own logic for re-using its item peers is likely to have a problem when an item X in the underlying collection is replaced by a "separate-but-equal" item X' - a different object where Object.Equals(X, X') is true.
 [801226, PresentationFramework.dll, Bug, Build:3761]
 * Fixed an issue involving bindings with DataContext explicitly on the binding path.
 When DataContext changes to {DisconnectedItem}, the binding should not pass that value to user code like converters, property-change handlers, etc. [801039, PresentationFramework.dll, Bug, Build:3761]
+* Fixed a handle leak during creation of a Window in WPF applications that are manifested for Per Monitor DPI V2 Awareness.
+This leak could lead to extraneous GC.Collect calls that can impact performance in Window creation scenarios.
+[845699, PresentationFramework.dll, Bug, Build 3928]
+* Fixed a regression caused by the bug fix involving bindings with DataContext explicitly on the binding path.
+[850536, PresentationFramework.dll, Bug, Build 3928]
+* Fixed a crash due to an ArgumentNullException when loading a DataGrid containing a ComboBox while automation is active.
+This might occur, for example, when navigating Visual Studio to the Text Editor\C#\Code Style\Naming page in Tools\Options.
+[801039, PresentationFramework.dll, Bug, Build 3928]

 ## WorkFlow